theo-armour/pages/00-journal/2023-10-17-website-essentials.md

 * A copyright notice that is current
 * Control-U to view source.
 The source should be readable and well organized

+## Concept

+### Articles and stories

+### Stories

+One of the great things about the internet is that there are a lot of great stories that are published daily.
+There's a lot of rubbish as well, but that's another story.

+For this discussion, "stories" refers to content created by writers whose prime jub is writing stories on a regular bases in return of a salary.
+But it could also ne the marketing pages of a webb site

+### Articles

+One of the great things about the internet is that there are a lot of great articles that are published daily.
+There's a lot of rubbish as well, but that's another story.

+For this discussion "articles" refers to content created by professionals in a variety of disciplines.
+The articles are published in journals and magazines.
+The articles are peer reviewed and edited by professionals.

+### Comparison of stories and articles

+"Stories" are for the fun of it.
+Stories are what you read in a magazine or newspaper - digital or online.
+Articles are, fingers crossed, verifiable, authoritative and trustworthy.
+Articles are what you read in an academimi journal or Wikipedia..

+## Conclusion

+When you are buildong a web site, which is it?
+A story or an article?

+If it is a story, then you can write whatever you want.
+You can make up stuff.
+You can be funny.
+You can be serious.
+You can be whatever you want.

+If it is an article, then you need to be careful.
+You need to be accurate.
+You need to be authoritative.
+You need to be trustworthy.

+This article is about helping you design websites that are articles.

 ## Features & Benefits

 Here are three links that discuss Features and Benefits